Nonlinearity mediated miscibility dynamics of mass-imbalanced binary Bose Einstein condensate for circular atomtronics: Conclusion

 \section{Conclusion}

-We have reported a method to separate isotopes from a mixed-binary BEC of $Rb$ isotopes, which is made to evolve along a ring waveguide.
-The difference in the fractional revival time scales of the two interacting isotopes is employed in spatially separating them.
-We have quantified the degree of spatial separation of isotopes by a quantity called Separability.
-The plot of separability and time gives us specific times when there is a maximum separation of isotopes.
-The times corresponding to $S_{\frac{1}{2}}$, $S_{1}$, $S_{\frac{3}{2}}$ and $S_{2}$ are identified, where the condensate densities of the two species have $>95 \%$ separation.
-The percentage of separation is addressed up to $\sim99\%$, which is higher than the previously reported isotope separation methods \cite{streater1988enhanced,okamoto2008observation} by using the LIDIS technique \cite{streater1988enhanced,hradecny1992radioactive,hradecny1994isotope,yuki2017numerical}.
-The physically supported parameter contours offered a wide range of trap and cross-interaction values under the present scheme.
-The domain of interspecies interaction strength is unique ($a_{12}<a_{11}$) in the context of high fidelity spatial separation of isotopes in comparison to the past works \cite{wen2012controlling,wen2020effects,cikojevic2018harmonically}.
+We investigated the role of interspecies interaction strengths and trap parameters on the miscibility dynamics of mass-imbalanced binary BEC.
+The difference in the fractional revival time scales of the two interacting components is used to identify the specific time instances of spatial separation.
+We have quantified the degree of spatial separation of the two components by a metric called 'Separability'.
+The plot of separability \textit{vs} time gives us specific time-instances of maximal spatial separation.
+The times corresponding to $S_{\frac{1}{2}}$, $S_{1}$ and $S_{\frac{3}{2}}$ are identified, where the condensate densities of the two species have $>95 \%$ separation and $89\%$ separation at $S_{2}$, for $r_{0}=12l_{0}$ and $a_{12}=0.3a_{11}$.
+The percentage of separation is addressed up to $\sim99\%$.
+The physically supported parameter contours offered a wide range of trap and interspecies nonlinearity values under the present scheme.
+The domain of interspecies interaction strength is unique ($a_{12}<a_{11}$) in the context of spatial separation in binary BECs, as compared to the past works \cite{wen2012controlling,wen2020effects,cikojevic2018harmonically}.
+Lastly, we demonstrated the universal behaviour of mass-imbalanced binary BECs under varying interspecies interaction strengths.
+Our findings show that low mass ratios exhibit robust spatial demixing, while mass ratios close to $1$ result in identical revival dynamics, leading to increased miscibility between the components.
+We have demonstrated results in this region for isotopic mixture of ${}^{85}Rb$ and ${}^{87}Rb$ condensates.